-UPDATE 22 September 2021: The Auckland region is at COVID-19 Alert Level 3.
-The remainder of New Zealand is at Alert Level 2.
+UPDATE 20 October 2021: The Auckland region and some areas of Waikato, including Hamilton City, are at COVID-19 Alert Level 3.
+The remainder of Aotearoa New Zealand is at COVID-19 Alert Level 2.

 Courts remain an essential service throughout all COVID-19 alert levels but are operating differently.

 The Chief Justice has announced that ALL Waikato courts will operate under Alert Level 3 protocols at least until the Alert Level is next reviewed.